Apply to Leland

 - Audit Student: Ideal for the person that wishes to learn in an academic setting without the pressures of assignments and examinations.

-Those interested should complete the following: Graduate Special Student Application Form Special students can simultaneously apply and register for classes by including the class registration request information in the essay section of their application.
+Those interested should complete the following: Special or Audit Student Application Special or Audit students can simultaneously apply and register for classes.
+Please include the class registration request information and your response to the short answer question on a separate sheet of paper and attached to your application.

 The S.A.L.T.
 Project (Spirituality And Law enforcement Training) aims to bring clergy and law enforcement together in a dialogue to consider their complementary roles in pursuing "shalom" both in the communit and in their own personal well-being as public servants.
 Clergy and law enforcement officers are invited to apply to participate in the ongoing project.